 to be incomplete.

-Cash, Credit Cards, Debit Cards, Checks, and Venmo are accepted.
+Cash, Credit Cards, Debit Cards, Checks, Venmo and Google Pay are accepted.
 Invoicing can be done in certain cases.